-- d.
+d.
 Daniel Hagen is an associate in KTC's litigation group.
 Mr. Hagen joined KTC in 2018 immediately after graduating from the University of Washington School of Law.
-He also serves on the board of CENTS, an organization affiliated with the King County Bar Association that promotes financial literacy and provides funding for financial education and assistance programs.
-Mr. Hagen was responsible for conducting legal research, corresponding with clients and opposing counsel, conducting numerous discovery conferences, drafting and revising motions and memoranda, and reviewing and responding to discovery.
-Along with Mr. Howard, Mr. Hagen was also responsible for reviewing, summarizing, and analyzing Defendants' discovery responses and document production. - e.
-Joshua Howard is an associate in KTC's litigation department, joining the firm after graduating law school.
+He also serves on the board of CENTS, an organization affiliated with the King County Bar

+1 Association that promotes financial literacy and provides funding for financial education and 2 assistance programs.
+Mr. Hagen was responsible for conducting legal research, corresponding 3 with clients and opposing counsel, conducting numerous discovery conferences, drafting and 4 revising motions and memoranda, and reviewing and responding to discovery.
+Along with M 5 Howard, Mr. Hagen was also responsible for reviewing, summarizing, and analyzing 6 Defendants' discovery responses and document production.
+7 e.
+Joshua Howard is an associate in KTC's litigation department, joining the

+- firm after graduating law school.
 He graduated cum laude from Seattle University School of Law in 2016.
 There he was an active member of the Alpha Sigma Nu Honor Society and helped found the Homeless Rights Advocacy Project.
 Mr. Howard obtained his B.A from the University of Washington.
 Mr. Howard was primarily responsible for of the day-to-day litigation (in partnership with our co-counsel at LCHB), including legal research, brief writing, conducting numerous discovery conferences, drafting memoranda, and assisting with deposition preparation.
 Along with Mr. Hagen, Mr. Howard was also responsible for reviewing, summarizing, and analyzing Defendants' discovery responses and document production. - f.
 Other members of KTC's litigation team that Paul and I managed includes shareholders Tom Adams, Barbara Brady, Mitzi Vaughn, and Robert Radcliffe.
-The following KTC associates also had active roles in supporting the case: Joshua Rosenberg, Andrew Durland, Maria Hodgins, Nathaniel Strauss, and Lauren Arndorfer.
-The bios for each of these attorneys (excluding Mr. Strauss and Ms. Arndorfer, who have since left KTC) are available for review in KTC's attorney directory at www.karrtuttle.com.
+The following KTC associates also had active roles in supporting the case: Andrew Durland, Maria Hodgins, Nathaniel Strauss, and Lauren Ardorfer.
+The bios for each of these attorneys (excluding Mr. Strauss, who left KTC to join F5's in-house legal department) are available for review in KTC's attorney directory at www.karrtuttle.com.
 These attorneys had roles in all aspects of the case.